 The following performance information provides some indication of the risks of investing in the Fund by demonstrating how its returns have varied from calendar year to calendar year.
 The bar chart shows changes in the Fund's performance from calendar year to calendar year.
-The table shows how the Fund's average annual returns for the one-year, five-year, and since inception periods compare with those of one or more broad-based market indexes for the same periods.
+The table shows how the Fund's average annual returns for the one-year, five-year, and ten-year periods compare with those of one or more broad-based market indexes for the same periods.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 Updated performance is available on the Fund's website at www.direxion.com/etfs?producttab=performance or by calling the Fund toll-free at (866) 476-7523.

-Performance prior to December 1, 2011 reflects the Fund's previous investment objective where it sought daily investment results, before fees and expenses, of -200% of the performance of the Index.
+The performance shown prior to June 29, 2012 reflects the Fund's previous daily inverse leveraged investment objective, before fees and expenses, of -300% of the Russell 1000[®] Energy Index.
+After June 29, 2012, the Fund began to seek a daily inverse leveraged investment objective, before fees and expenses, of -300% of the Energy Select Sector Index.
 If the Fund had continued to seek its previous investment objective, the calendar year performance of the Fund would have varied from that shown.